Constraint on the accretion of NGC 6946 X-1 using broadband X-ray data: Introduction

 The thermal photons work as the seed photons for the Compton up-scattering process, which give harder photons $\sim 20$ keV in many ULX sources.
 These different emission components are highly dependent on the geometry of the disk, which determines the hardness of the spectra.
 The softest of ULXs are assumed to be viewed close to the plane of the disk.
 Hence, the hot inner regions are obscured out of the line of sight.
 Due to the high mass accretion rate in the case of super-Eddington accretion, the inner region of the disk geometrically deviates from the standard thin disk.
 It becomes a slim accretion disk where the disk scale height is comparable to the radius, i.e., $\rm h \approx r$ \citep{Abramowicz, Sadowski, Dotan}.
 Simplistically, such a geometrically modified disk is often ascribed to the powerlaw temperature profile of $\rm T(r) \propto r^{-p}$, where $\rm p \sim 0.5$ for a geometrically slim disk \citep{Sadowski} and at the limit of $\rm p = 0.75$, it takes the form of standard thin \citet{Shakura1973} disk.
 Due to super-Eddington accretion, near the spherization radius, wind is generated, and it outflows the material from the inner region of the disk.

 The two thermal disk components in ULXs have several interpretations.
 For example, in a black hole system, the soft/cool disk component is ascribed to the reprocessed photons from optically thick wind, and the hard counterpart comes from the inner accretion flow (e.g., \citealt{Walton2014, Walton2015, Luangtip2016}).
 Weakly magnetized ($\rm B<10^{11}$ G) neutron stars have a similar accretion scenario to that of the super-Eddington black holes \citep{King2016}.
-One possible explanation is that the thin \citet{Shakura1973} disk imprints the cool thermal component, and the optically thick plasma at the boundary layer of the neutron star emits harder spectra \citep{Syunyaev1986, Koliopanos2017}.
+One possible explanation is that the thin \citep{Shakura1973} disk imprints the cool thermal component, and the optically thick plasma at the boundary layer of the neutron star emits harder spectra \citep{Syunyaev1986, Koliopanos2017}.
 Even for highly magnetized neutron stars, due to high luminosity ($\rm L_x \gtrsim 5 \times 10^{39}$ \lumcgs), the material within Alfv\'en radius becomes optically thick and emits hard photons, whereas the cool component comes from the truncated accretion disk \citep{Koliopanos2017, Mushtukov2017}.
-However, in these scenarios, it is difficult to explain how the luminosity of a thin accretion disk can be higher than the Eddington luminosity of a neutron star.
-Hence, it has been widely understood that the soft emission component in ULXs, which resembles the cool accretion disk-like emission, comes from the optically thick wind for both black hole and neutron star systems.
+An alternative scenario is that the soft emission component in ULXs, which resembles the cool accretion disk-like emission, comes from the optically thick wind expected for super-critical accretion.

 The study by \citet{Qiu2021} on a sample of ULX sources showed that the soft thermal component is a signature of optically thick wind because of the constant blackbody luminosity.
 In that study, it was established that this correlation between wind scenario and cool blackbody-like emission is plausible in both black holes and pulsar ULXs.
 The higher blackbody luminosity than the Eddington limit of neutron stars could be explained by the reduced scattering cross-section in the presence of a high magnetic field or increased radiation due to magnetic buoyancy \citep{Qiu2021}.